5138prash/Myntra-Clone/README.md

 ---

 ## Features
-- **User Authentication**: Signup and Login functionality with local storage.
+- **User Authentication**: Signup and Login functionality using Firebase Authentication and local
 - **Product Search & Filters**: Search products using the search bar and filter them by price (low to high, high to low).
 - **Wishlist**: Users can add products to their wishlist and view them on a dedicated page.
 - **Cart System**: Add products to the cart and view them before proceeding to checkout.